 Mexican Center for Philanthropy (Centro Mexicano para la Filantropía – Cemefi) is a non-profit member association founded in 1988 with no political or religious affiliation.
 Its mission is to foster and connect committed, socially responsible philanthropic participation from citizens, civil organizations and corporations in order to achieve a more equitable, united and prosperous society.
 The association is made up of more than one thousand members (foundations, associations, corporations and individuals).

-Read all of Cemefi’s posts here or visit their website for more information
+Read all of Cemefi blog posts here or visit their website for more information.

 Dasra founded and runs the Indian Philanthropy Forum, a membership body for philanthropists focussed on improving the strategic nature of their giving in India.
 It also runs Dasra Social-Impact, an executive education and capacity development programme for the leaders of non-profits and social businesses embarking on scaling their organizations.